 Limited Visitors: We are limiting the number of visitors who can come to your appointment with you.
 Unless you need assistance, adult patients should come alone.
 Our pediatric patients are permitted one parent or guardian.

 Personal Protective Equipment: Our providers and staff wear surgical masks at all times.
-You may also see them wearing additional personal protective equipment like gloves, gowns, face shields, N95 masks or other equipment to keep you safe and to limit their exposure to infectious diseases.
+During direct patient care they will also wear a face shield or goggles.
+You may also see them wearing additional personal protective equipment like gloves, gowns, N95 masks or other equipment to keep you safe and to limit their exposure to infectious diseases.

 Waiting Room Precautions: Plexiglass shields are in place at our registration desks.
 Please keep 6 feet of social distancing between individuals.
 We have signage to remind you and our waiting rooms are set up accordingly.
 There are also separate areas for sick and well patients.